precice/precice.github.io/pages/docs/adapters/adapter-gismo.md

 ---
 title: The G+Smo adapter
 permalink: adapter-gismo.html
-keywords: adapter, G+Smo, Isogeometric Analysis
+keywords: adapter, G+Smo, Isogeometric Analysis, IGA
 summary: "The G+Smo adapter can be used to couple G+Smo to CFD solvers for FSI applications or even to couple G+Smo to itself for advanced structural simulations."
 ---